Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Results

-Figure \ref{fig:RadialEvolutionComparison} shows the radial evolution of MS stars for three approaches: The original \texttt{HURLEY} prescription, our \texttt{BRCEK} framework with modified radius using Eq.~(\ref{eq:modified_radius}), and the \textsc{Mesa}-based single-star hydrogen-burning models used in the \textsc{Posydon} binary population synthesis framework \citep{Fragos2023,Xing2023,Andrews2024A}.
-Our framework shows improved agreement with the \textsc{Mesa}-based \textsc{Posydon} tracks, particularly for stripped stars, where the original \citet{Hurley2000} prescription tends to overestimate the radius.
-Our new treatment is not meant to produce a perfect match to the \texttt{POSYDON} models.
-Note that their stellar tracks rely on different physical assumptions, including the wind mass-loss prescription and convective overshooting parameters.
-At lower initial masses, the difference between the \texttt{BRCEK} and \texttt{HURLEY} frameworks arises primarily from the different MS lifetimes and luminosity (see Section \ref{UpdatedStellarTracks}), which affect the wind-driven mass loss and hence the stellar radius.
-The scaling of stellar radius according to Eq. (\ref{eq:modified_radius}) is visible at higher initial masses.
+Figure \ref{fig:RadialEvolutionComparison} shows the radial evolution of MS stars for three approaches: the original \texttt{HURLEY} prescription, our \texttt{BRCEK} framework with modified radius using Eq.~(\ref{eq:modified_radius}), and the \textsc{Mesa}-based single-star hydrogen-burning models \citep{andrews_2025_15194708} used in the \textsc{Posydon} binary population synthesis framework \citep{Fragos2023,Xing2023,Andrews2024A}.
+This comparison is intended to be purely qualitative, as the models rely on different physical assumptions, including the adopted wind mass-loss prescriptions and the treatment of convective boundary mixing.
+The original \citet{Hurley2000} treatment of MS evolution tends to overestimate the radius for stripped massive stars compared to detailed models.
+The \texttt{BRCEK} framework with the modified radius prescription addresses this problem and yields MS lifetimes that are also closer to those of \textsc{Posydon} models.
+In the 40.9 $M_\odot$ model, the \textsc{Posydon} stellar tracks yield larger radii due to the different assumptions in the models.
+The difference between the \texttt{BRCEK} and \texttt{HURLEY} frameworks arises primarily from the different luminosity prescription (see Section \ref{UpdatedStellarTracks}), which affects the wind-driven mass loss and hence the stellar radius.
+The scaling in Eq. (\ref{eq:modified_radius}) only reduces the stellar radius relative to the \texttt{HURLEY} prescription and does not provide a mechanism to increase it.

 Figure \ref{fig:CoreMassvsInitialMassSSE} shows the total mass of single stars as a function of the initial mass at three evolutionary stages: at TAMS, at the end of the HG phase, and just before the core collapse.
 We also show the helium core mass at TAMS and carbon-oxygen core mass just before the supernova.
 The \texttt{BRCEK} framework results in significantly larger helium core masses at TAMS compared to the \texttt{HURLEY} prescription.
 However, much of this additional helium core mass is lost during post-MS evolution due to strong stellar winds, particularly in the most massive stars.
 The larger helium core mass also leads to a dramatically different core-to-envelope mass ratio at the start of the HG.
 For stars with $M_\mathrm{ZAMS} > 100\;M_\odot$, the \texttt{HURLEY} formalism yields an envelope mass comprising approximately 55\% of the total mass, whereas in \texttt{BRCEK} models, the envelope accounts for only 10\% (set by our limit for the maximum convective core mass, see Section \ref{sec:general_core_mass_evolution}).
 The strong mass-loss rate between TAMS and the end of the HG phase (visible for $M_\mathrm{ZAMS} \gtrsim 40\;M_\odot$) is caused by the onset of the luminous blue variable phase \citep{Humphreys1994}, characterized by very strong winds that remove the star's hydrogen envelope.